Let JMR Express Moving and Storage be your long distance moving company from Montreal to Winnipeg, Manitoba.

 Leave it to the professionals who have been in business for over 35 years.
-JMR Elite Moving and Storage is a family-owned moving company whose reputation speaks for itself with a customer base that has grown and is extremely satisfied with our local and long distance moves.
+JMR Express Moving and Storage is a family-owned moving company whose reputation speaks for itself with a customer base that has grown and is extremely satisfied with our local and long distance moves.
 We also have an international moving specialist to assist you in your move overseas or across North America.

 Our moving and storage consultants have many years experience in the industry and will greet you in a pleasant manner and provide excellent service in keeping your requirements a priority.
 It is comforting knowing these high-caliber long distance salespeople are competent, knowledgeable and have your best interests in mind.
 We pride ourselves in the many referrals we receive time and time again.
 Our solid reputation is built on the thousands of residential and commercial moves we’ve done over the past 35 years.

 Our friendly van line movers will effortlessly and professionally transport your household furniture safely and promptly to your Winnipeg destination.
 We can also provide you with full packing services if needed.
-JMR Elite movers will always ensure that the greatest care is taken when packing and handling your personal belongings.
+JMR Express movers will always ensure that the greatest care is taken when packing and handling your personal belongings.
 Storage is another option we take care of whether it’s for a week or a year.
 Our storage facility at JMR is climate controlled, secure and clean.

 Winnipeg City Info